Internship Opportunities with the Atlanta Film Society

 Basic Requirements for all Interns:

-• Must be at least 18 years-old (internships for High School Seniors available on a case by case basis)
+• Must be at least 18 years old (internships for High School Seniors available on a case-by-case basis)

 • Must be available to work a select number of after-hours events (some events are off-site).
-Depending on the nature of the event, hours worked may be applied to minimum hours required

 • Interns should be Mac & PC literate